GSG-K3/moviesTime/README.md

 # moviesTime

-this is a project built using react and TMDB API for the movies the App Consists of for React Components
+this is a project built using react and TMDB API for the movies the App Consists of four React Components

     1. Movie Search Component

-    2. Header Component where Contains the movie Search
+    2. Header Component where Contains the Search movie

     3. Movie Component